 Offshore providers employ numerous practices to keep data secured.
 Aside from physical security protocols within the office premises, providers also use secured networks when sending or receiving data.

-Firewalls are installed in computers and on servers as defense against malware and viruses.
+Firewalls are installed in computers and on servers as defense against viruses and other forms of malware.
 Moreover, providers create a secure processing environment by restricting means to copy, print, or send data via email.

 Outsourced employees are also trained on policies and procedures regarding data confidentiality.
 They’re asked to sign non-disclosure agreements, and given limited user access to client information.